40 brainstorming techniques to unlock great ideas as a group

 Start by posing a question or problem statement and invite participants to take a minutes silence to think on it.
 Once the minute is up, start a timer and invite everyone to contribute ideas out-loud and build on each other’s ideas too.
-Have a single person take notes and encourage free-form, energetic brainstorming: no evaluation, no criticism or discussion yet – just ideas!
+Have a single person take notes and encourage quality over quantity: no evaluation, no criticism or discussion yet – just rapid ideation!

 A tried and tested idea generation technique, Round-Robin Brainstorming provides a little more structure and ensures everyone in a group can contribute to a brainstorm by ensuring the discussion isn’t dominated by the loudest voices.

 No single person is as smart or as creative as a group.
-With this brainstorming technique, tap into the ideas and approaches of multiple collaborators and co-create effectively.
+With the brain writing technique, tap into the ideas and approaches of multiple collaborators and co-create effectively.

 Start by writing down the topic or area for which you’ll be generating ideas.
-Have each participant silently write down an idea related to the topic on a card and then, pass that idea to the person to their right.
+Have all team members silently write down an idea related to the topic on a card and then, pass that idea to the person to their right.
 The receiving player reads the card and then adds an idea inspired by the original OR enhances the original idea before passing the card along.

 By asking participants to grow and improve on one another’s ideas, Brainwriting helps a group ideate effectively and brainstorm better ideas.
 You can even make this a virtual brainstorming activity by using an online whiteboard and have participants pass post-its to the working spaces of their partners.

-For those who prefer a more organized approach to idea generation, Mind Map is a great brainstorming activity for creating ideas quickly and effectively.
+For those who prefer a more organized approach to idea generation, mind mapping is a great activity for creating ideas quickly and effectively.

 When you’re done, Mind Map will result in a diagram that visually represents your group brainstorming activity and makes it clear how the various ideas interrelate – a great resource for idea development or for future sessions!

-Different teams and workshops need different approaches to generating ideas and brainstorming.
+Different teams and workshops need different approaches to generating fresh ideas.
 While a carefully structured approach can be effective, using quick-fire brainstorming techniques like Rapid Writing can help create a sense of energy, urgency, and get heaps of ideas out quickly.

-For this ideation method, start by setting a timer and encouraging your participants to get as many ideas out as possible within that time limit.
+For this method of brainstorming, start by setting a timer and encouraging your participants to get as many ideas out as possible within that time limit.
 Remember that at this stage in the idea generation process, there is no such thing as a bad idea and by quickly ideating without being critical, your group can be creative without prematurely shutting down possible ideas.
-Be sure to collect all the ideas and share them without judgment at the end, whether you’re brainstorming online or in-person!
+Be sure to collect all the ideas and share them without judgment at the end, whether you’re brainstorming online or in person!

-Lotus Blossom helps facilitate idea generation by working out from a central concept and adding eight additional themes or ideas inspired by the first.
+Lotus Blossom helps facilitate idea generation by working out from a central concept and adding eight additional themes or ideas inspired by the first on sticky notes.
 Once you have those eight ideas, you then invite participants to take each of those and add another eight and effectively blossom them around the original.
 By clustering ideas in this way, this ideation method also creates a visual resource you can come back to later and follow the brainstorming process from start to finish.